An Overview of Filing Form IC-20A

 - Online filing of Form INC-20A

-Once all the above submissions have been made and the required documents have been collected, declaration of the commencement of business shall be made by the directors of the company by filling out this form.
+Once all the above submissions have been made and the required necessary papers have been collected, declaration of the commencement of business shall be made by the directors of the company by filling out this form.
 Suppose the company is involved in the furtherance of objects which requires prior permission or registration from regulators like the Securities and Exchange Board of India or the Reserve Bank of India, in that case, such approval or registration shall be obtained before filing the form.

 The form must be attached with all the required attachments as mentioned above and must be signed digitally by attaching the DSCs of the directors of the company.
 The form shall then be certified by a practising company secretary or a cost accountant, or a chartered accountant verifying the contents of the form.